HunterGhost27/Take-Notes/README.md

 ![Journal](https://imgur.com/tHcOoGF.png)

+>NOTE: The notebook contents are _saved_ when the UI is closed.
+So make sure to close it when you're done.
+This is especially important to keep in mind if you use multiple notebooks.
+Opening a different notebook when the UI is open will cause the contents to get mixed-up.
+Just close the first one before you open the next.

 ## ModSettings

 Players can change mod-settings by editing the global settings file (`S7Central.json`) in the `Osiris Data` folder. (`..\Documents\Larian Studios\Divinity Original Sin 2 Definitive Edition\Osiris Data\S7Central.json`).
 The internal identifier for the mod is `S7_Journal`.